Shehzad47/MBS/README.md

 ## Setup
-in order to run this application you must have a xampp or any other local server setup installed in your system.copy a file called
+In order to run this application you must have a **xampp** or any other local server setup installed in your system.Copy a file called
 `mbs.sql` from `MBS/db/` which contains all the queries required to create a database structure and some seed data, export it to your server so that the database would be created for this app on your server.
 use: